keenhenry/python-for-everyone-jupyter-notebooks/README.md

 # python-for-everyone-jupyter-notebooks

-Jupyter Notebooks used for Python For Everyone online course
+This repository contains all the public Jupyter Notebooks used by the online course **Python For Everyone**.